News

 The scheme is open to single applicants and collaborations.

-Applications for the latest round of smart grants closed on 27 September, but funding is regularly released.
+Applications for the latest round of smart grants close at 11am on 24 April.

 More details here.